anudhagat/starter-static-website/README.md

 Using html-webpack-plugin, inject css and js files into html templates and publish the html files in the public folder.
 Using the reshape-loader, process all template files using reshape-layouts and reshape-include.

+#### Image files
+Using image-webpack-loader, images are compressed.
+Using the file-loader the images are copied into the public/images folder.
+The image files need to be added to the js files with a require statement and then included in the html with an img tag.
+See the example in main.js and features.html.

 ### Production Build

 Minify all html, css and js files.